-Chocolate-covered pineapple (a.k.a pineapple donut)is a unique version of the popular chocolate-covered fruit or dipped fruits that that wow your family and friends.
-Most fruits are dipped in chocolate to be used for snacks or dessert, but this chocolate-covered pineapple is done in a
+Chocolate-covered pineapple (a.k.a pineapple donut)is a unique version of the popular chocolate dipped pineapples or pineapple chocolate that that will wow your family and friends.
+Most fruits are dipped in chocolate to be used for snacks or dessert, but this chocolate-covered pineapple is done in a donut mold.
+This makes this pineapple with chocolate a perfect and presentable gift for friends and family.

-Even though it is chocolate-covered pineapple, it made the same the make chocolate-covered cookies in a mold.
+Even though it is chocolate pineapple, it made the same way you make chocolate-covered cookies in a mold.
 The chocolate is poured into a donut mold about 1/3 of the mold and the pineapple is dropped into the mold.
 Then you add more chocolate to cover the pineapple completely.
-The covered fruits can be plain or decorated to suit any occasion.
+The chocolate pineapple can be plain or decorated to suit any occasion.
 I have made a couple of different fruits for friends and have received good feedback so I thought I would share the recipe.
 I usually prefer real chocolate when dipping fresh fruit but for this recipe, I used candy melts.

 What are Candy Melts?